Help! Pigeons Keep Destroying My Scottsdale Business

 For the majority of spider species in Arizona, they aren’t dangerous and, even if they did attempt an attack, they aren’t strong enough to puncture the skin.
 With this in mind, most spider bites would cause an itchy red patch.

 If you have any concerns and believe you’ve been poisoned, we always recommend visiting a medical professional.
 Otherwise, apply ice to the swelling, take an antihistamine, clean the wound, and use antibiotic ointment if blisters show.
-For those of you looking to treat your spider bite in a more organic fashion, you can 7 green ways to treat a spider bite.

 If you have lots of vegetation on your property, you probably have a lot of insect activity; if you have a lot of insect activity, you will probably also have a lot of spider activity.
 Spiders will live in any outdoor space that offers them ample shelter and plenty of insects to hunt.